camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 import RunProcessApplicationImg from './img/process-applications/run-process-application.png' import DeployErrorImg from './img/process-applications/deploy-error.png'

-You should validate your process application in development before deploying it to testing, staging, or production.
+Validate your process application in development before deploying it to testing, staging, or production.

 ## Validate your process application

-Use [play mode](/components/modeler/web-modeler/play-your-process.md) to validate your process application in development.
+Use [Play mode](/components/modeler/web-modeler/play-your-process.md) to validate your process application in development.

 1. Open the [main process](create-a-process-application.md#main-process).
 1. Select the **Play** tab to play the process application using your selected development cluster.
 1. Perform validation as required, for example, debug your process logic and test the process application.

 :::info
-To learn more about using Play for validation, see [play mode for rapid validation](/components/modeler/web-modeler/play-your-process.md)
+To learn more about using Play for validation, see [Play mode for rapid validation](/components/modeler/web-modeler/play-your-process.md)
 :::

 ## Deploy your process application

-Deploy your process application to testing, staging, or production, for example to run automated tests or make it available for testing.
+Once validation is complete, deploy your process application to cluster stages in your [development lifecycle](/components/modeler/web-modeler/process-application-pipeline.md), such as testing, staging, or production.
+For example, deploy to your testing cluster to run automated tests or make it available for testing.

 1. Open the [main process](create-a-process-application.md#main-process).
 1. Select the **Implement** tab.